 Thomas A. Corcoran

 Thomas A. Corcoran is a Trustee and Vice Chair of the Board of Trustees of Stevens Institute of Technology.
-Dr. Corcoran is a senior advisor for The Carlyle Group and president of Corcoran Enterprises, LLC, a management consulting company.
-For The Carlyle Group, Dr. Corcoran is currently a director of ARINC, Inc. Previously he was president/CEO of Gemini Air Cargo (a Carlyle-owned company), where he successfully led a business restructuring effort from early 2001 through 2004.
+Dr. Corcoran has been a senior advisor for The Carlyle Group and is president of Corcoran Enterprises, LLC, a management consulting company.
+Previously he was president/CEO of Gemini Air Cargo (a Carlyle-owned company), where he successfully led a business restructuring.
 Prior to Gemini, Dr. Corcoran was president and CEO of Allegheny Teledyne.
-From 1993 to 1999 he was president and COO of Lockheed Martin's electronics and space sectors, leading the business to a doubling in sales.
+Prior to that, he was president and COO of Lockheed Martin's electronics and space sectors, leading the business to a doubling in sales.
 Dr. Corcoran began his career in 1967 at General Electric Company, where he progressed rapidly through increasingly responsible positions.
 In 1990, he was elected a corporate officer and rose to vice president and general manager at GE Aerospace Operations.
-Dr. Corcoran is currently a director with three US-listed public companies: L-3 Corporation, GenCorp and Force Protection.
-Additionally, he is chairman of OnPath Technologies, a privately owned high technology company in Marlton, New Jersey.
+Dr. Corcoran is currently a director with two US-listed public companies - L-3 Technologies and Aerojet Rocketdyne.
 Dr. Corcoran is a trustee emeritus at Worcester Polytechnic Institute, and he is active with the American Ireland Fund, where he is a director.
 He earned a B.S. in engineering at Stevens Institute of Technology and is a graduate of the GE Manufacturing Management Program.
 He is also the recipient of an honorary doctorate from Stevens.

 Philip P. Crowley